CSI3X40/lab08/README.md

 ## Requirements

-This requires PHP 5.4+, and the scripts located in `./bin` have only been tested on a OS X.  They should work on any linux distribution as well.
+This requires at least PHP 5.4+, and has been tested with PHP 7.4.
+The scripts located in `./bin` have only been tested on a Mac OS X (using BASH).
+They should work on any linux distribution as well.
+For a Windows machine, you will need to translate or run an emulated environment.

 ## Setup